andreashandel/MADAcourse/auxiliary/Notes_ToDo_Thoughts.md

 **I can adjust these for you, just let me know if you're okay with it.**

+**AH: Agree, making things accessible if possible is a good idea.
+So yes, feel free to adjust any of those and reword to make it better.
+(There might be other areas where this is not ideal, for instance I'm not sure I have alt-text for all figures and other embeddings.
+Feel free to add any of that too if you run into something that you think needs improvement)**

 ## Styling

 I replaced your `.css` with `.scss`.
 I changed the primary color to the green from the `?` in the MADA logo.

+**AH: I like things to look good, but I'm not much of a styler/designer :), so feel free to improve the looks of everything as much as you like.
+(Just don't make it too complicated, I don't want to have a lot of overhead/complexity like calling extra packages for fancy fonts or stuff like that)**

 ## Publishing